-The course selection process begins in February when the guidance counselors, teachers and administrators meet to review student placements.
-It is followed in March with the counselors meeting with the students to review the course selection forms, placement process and college admission requirements.
+The course selection process begins in February when the school counselors, teachers and administrators meet to review student placements.
+In March the counselors meet with the students to review the course selection forms, course placement, and college admission requirements.
 The course selection steps are:

-- Counselors will meet with the students during their English class and review the online elective course selection process. - Online elective course selection forms need to be submitted by the given deadline.
-Changes to electives ARE NOT permitted once the online form has been submitted. - Core Course Placement Form is sent via e-mail to students and parents. - During Homeroom, students MUST turn in the Core Course Placement Form signed by the student AND the parent/guardian.
-Forms without BOTH signatures will not be accepted.
+- Counselors will meet with students during their English class and review the online elective course selection process. - Online elective course selection forms need to be submitted by the given deadline.
+Changes to electives are not permitted once the online form has been submitted. - The core course placement form is sent via e-mail to students and parents. - During F Block, students must turn in the core course placement form signed by the student and the parent/guardian.
+Forms without both signatures will not be accepted.
 Changes to the form cannot be made after the form has been submitted.
-Students wanting a meeting with the guidance department should hold on to their form and turn it in to the guidance counselor at the conclusion of the meeting. - If students have questions regarding their core course placements, they need to send these questions via email to their 2023-2024 guidance counselor: - 9th grade Ms. Irene Cocina icocina@ilsroyals.com - 10th grade Mrs. Laura Moya lmoya@ilsroyals.com - 11th grade Ms. Carmen Hoyos carmen.hoyos@ilsroyals.com - 12th grade Ms. Marcela Aguilar marcela.aguilar@ilsroyals.com - The school master schedule will be developed, and individual student course conflicts will be resolved by the guidance department and the student. - Incoming Freshmen (9th grade) student schedules are mailed out. - Students who have re-registered for the next academic school year and are in good financial standing for the current school year will receive next year's schedule.
+Students wanting a meeting with the school Counseling department should hold on to their form and turn it in to the school counselor at the conclusion of the meeting. - If students have questions regarding their core course placements, they should email their 2024-2025 guidance counselors: - 9th grade Mrs. Laura Moya Imoya@ilsroyals.com - 10th grade Ms. Irene Cocina icocina@ilsroyals.com - 11th grade Ms. Marcela Aguilar marcela.aguilar@ilsroyals.com - 12th grade Ms. Carmen Hoyos carmen.hoyos@ilsroyals.com - The school master schedule will be developed, and individual student course conflicts will be resolved by the Counseling department and the student. - Incoming freshmen (9th grade) schedules are mailed to parents and students. - Students who have re-registered for the next academic school year and are in good financial standing for the current school year will receive the following year's schedule.
 Note: Teachers and classrooms will not be assigned.
-Changes to the schedule are NOT permitted - NO exceptions.
+Changes to the schedule are not permitted-no exceptions.